SageofPHY6Paths/SageofPHY6Paths.github.io/_posts/2023-04-02-censored-tweets.md

 ### Veganism

+> Animal agriculture is deplorable.
+Anyone that supports either meat industry or the dairy industry by buying their products is morally bankrupt.

 > Humanity has not yet reached a point where our existence can be considered a positive thing.
 I hope we can reach that point in few centuries.
 1/3 [9:42 PM · Dec 31, 2022 · 11 Views]
 >
 > But as it stands a completely logical being would think it is better to painlessly kill all humans if given such a power.
 The amount of suffering humans are causing to other sentient beings is enormous.
 2/3